Sinobioway Group

+Sinobioway Group Co., Ltd. (Wèimíng Jítuán) is a Chinese company that is focused on pharmaceutical, agriculture, environment management and other bio-technology industries.
+It is a university-owned enterprises that was launched by Peking University in Beijing.
+As of 2023, the company was majority (60%) owned by a Peking University professor and other employee of Peking University.

+History

-Sinobioway Group Co., Ltd. was one of the university-owned enterprises of Peking University (the other were Founder Group, Jade Bird Software and Peking University Science Park).
-The company currently majority (60%) owned by a Peking University professor and other employee of Peking University.
-The pinyin of the Chinese short name was Wèimíng Jítuán, literally Anonymous Group (or Unnamed Group).
-However, Sinobioway was not related to other Weiming Group, such as Weiming (Fujian) Investment Group.
+Sinobioway Group was incorporated on 19 October 1992 as a university-owned enterprises.
+The others were Founder Group, Jade Bird Software and Peking University Science Park.
+The pinyin of the Chinese short name Wèimíng Jítuán literally means Anonymous Group (or Unnamed Group).
+However, Sinobioway was not related to other Weiming Group, such as Weiming Investment Group.

-Sinobioway Group was incorporated on 19 October 1992.
-The group now involved in pharmaceutical, agriculture, environment management and other industries.